 ☐ Letter of Recommendation

-- Before you enter a recommender’s email address into the application, speak with your recommender about it and let them know that they will receive an email from the FAIT Fellowship (FAITFellowship@twc.edu) asking for a Letter of Recommendation.
-Otherwise, they might delete the email if they are not expecting it.
+- Decide early who you will request to write a Letter of Recommendation and let them know that they will receive an email from the FAIT Fellowship (FAITFellowship@twc.edu) asking for a Letter of Recommendation.

 - Your recommender will receive an email from the FAIT Fellowship with instructions on how to submit the recommendation.
 They will submit the Letter of Recommendation in our secure portal, and it will automatically sync with your application in the FAIT Fellowship.